-WIND ENERGY FACILITY: A facility that uses one or more Wind Turbines to convert wind energy to electrical energy
+WIND ENERGY FACILITY: A facility that uses one or more Wind Turbines to convert wind energy to electrical energy exchange access services, personal communications service (PCS) or pager services, and internet services.

 WIND TURBINE: A system for the conversion of wind energy into electricity which is comprised of a Tower, generator, Nacelle, rotor and transformer.